sasanquaa/maple-bot/README.md

 - `BitBlt` - The default capture mode that works for GMS
 - `Windows Graphics Capture` - The alternative capture mode for Windows 10 that works for TMS/MSEA
 - `BitBltArea` - Captures a fixed area on the screen
-  - This capture mode is useful if you are running the game inside something else or want to use fixed capture area (e.g. a VM or capture card?)
+  - This capture mode is useful if you are running the game inside something else or want to use fixed capture area (e.g. a VM, capture card (?) or Sunshine/Moonlight)
   - The capture area can stay behind the game but it cannot be minimized
-  - **This mode relies on high-quality game images so the images should be clear and not blurry**
+  - As of v0.6.0, limited support for remote control has been added see [Remote Control](#remote-control)
-  - **Even when the game resizes (e.g. going to cash shop), the capture area must still contain the game**
+  - **When the game resizes (e.g. going to cash shop), the capture area must still contain the game**
   - **When using this capture mode, key inputs will also be affected:**
     - **Make sure the window on top of the capture area is focused by clicking it for key inputs to work**
     - For example, if you have Notepad on top of the game and focused, it will send input to the Notepad instead of the game